 “Our brand is more classic and traditional, so we also carry several lines of jewelry and gifts that reflect that brand, I mix this all in so clients feel excited about looking at something new every time they come in.”

 And once Smith has triggered that buying impulse, it’s much easier to sell the client beauty products as well.

 You can create the perfect retail environment, but if your stylists aren’t on board, you’re losing sales.
 Clients who purchase products are more loyal and have a connection to the salon, and stylists are the people who connect them.
 Smith explains:

 “Getting the right products with the right information into the clients’ hands helps retain customers.
 We need to focus the service cycle on guests having an experience in our salons that includes retail.”

 But in today’s tech-driven world, sometimes that service cycle gets cut short.
 If a guest checks out at the chair, it’s a missed opportunity to present products at the front desk.
-Instead, you have to figure out other ways to get products in front of guests in really creative ways.
+Instead, you have to figure out other creative ways to get products in front of guests.
 That usually comes down to your stylists.

 4. Build out your online salon retail sales